Key Takeaways

 - Kelly McGonigal: “How to Make Stress Your Friend” – Presents research suggesting that changing your perception of stress can change how it affects you physically and mentally.
 (See discussion at Leader’s Cut)

-- Amy Morin: “The Secret of Becoming Mentally Strong” – Offers practical advice on building resilience by avoiding common counterproductive habits.
+- Amy Morin: “The Secret of Becoming Mentally Strong” – Offers practical advice on building resilience by avoiding everyday counterproductive habits.
 (See discussion at Leader’s Cut)

 - Documentaries: